jcuga/murple/index.md

 ### Score Penalties
 When you complete a level, you will receive a level bonus (`1000`, or `2000` on hard difficulty).
 But you will also lose points for any extra murple in the vat (up to ~`-200` if the vat is really full), and for any "overstock" manufactured crayons.
 Meaning, any finished crayon colors that pass the goal line will result in a score penalty.
 The penalty is `-250` points per *column* of overstock.

 * **TIP:** it is better to overstock crayons of different colors than by a bunch of the same color.
-The penalty is per column, so for example, you recieve a bigger penalty for having 3 extra green crayons past the goal line than having 5 extra crayons, each of a different color.
+The penalty is per column, so for example, you receive a bigger penalty for having 3 extra green crayons past the goal line than having 5 extra crayons, each of a different color.
 So when you are trying to finish the last round of crayons to beat a level, and you have an uneven amount of inventory, try and "spread out" which colors are over the line versus a single line growing too long.

 ## Tips & Tricks
 * Hold `Up` while moving--in harder difficulties and later levels, this is required to make it through tight turns!
-* If you don't have a use for the current color, move the droplet to one of the bottom exits to recyle it.
+* If you don't have a use for the current color, move the droplet to one of the bottom exits to recycle it.
 * It's better to recycle some colors to wait for the right one and achieve a perfect round (one crayon of every color).
 * You can complete levels faster--and score more points--by coloring in a perfect round--you get an extra crayon of every color and a score bonus for each perfect round.
 * If the murple vat is almost full and you are about to lose, try to clear the current round of crayons as clearing a round will result in a damage reduction/vat level lowering.